JohnRamos940/armistice/DOCUMENT.md

 and the other uniformed organizations shall be encouraged and made mandatory for everyone who has not helped in Russia's war efforts in these regions of Ukraine under Russian occupation.

-The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as autonomous republics of Ukraine owing to their location as part of the historic Kuban, or to become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their languages and the Circassian cultures and traditions in these territories suppressed and persecuted by Russia over the centuries.
-In both cases the Ukrainian nation will assist as well in their cultural rehabilitiation and development, as well as in their economic and social matters, in removing any and all forms of recognition and representation of Russia in these territories, and in creating and enforcing a ban of all pro-Russian politicial parties and organizations, and removing Russian political parties and organizations from the aformentioned regions.

-Also, a similar arrangement will be made with the Republic of Kalmykia (10) following the either the conclusion of the war or as the results of this planned armistice, both towards unification with Ukraine as given that parts of it have been the historical part of the Ukrainian Cossack Kuban and that such an annexation as autonomous republic of Ukraine with the same treatment of full autonomy as in Adygea would give it access to the Caspian Sea, but given the presence of the Congress of the Oirat-Kalmyk People which demands for full indepedence, there will be plans as well for a post-unification plebisite on the future fate of the republic, either as an autonomous republic of Ukraine or as an independent nation.
+Also, a similar arrangement will be made with the Republic of Kalmykia (10) following the either the conclusion of the war or as the results of this planned armistice, both towards unification with Ukraine as given that parts of it have been the historical part of the Ukrainian Cossack Kuban and that such an annexation as autonomous republic of Ukraine with the same treatment of full autonomy as in Adygea would give it access to the Caspian Sea, but given the presence of the Congress of the Oirat-Kalmyk People which demands for full indepedence, there will be plans as well for a post-unification plebisite on the future fate of the republic, either as remaining as an autonomous republic of Ukraine or as an independent nation.
 If the option of unification is accepted, the Oriat-Kalmyk people must be encouraged to swear allegiance to Ukraine and to serve in the Armed Forces and the other uniformed organizations of the nation, and for the region, upon annexation to Ukraine as an autonomous republic, the government in Kyiv will guaranteee its full autonomy in like manner as in
-Adygea.
-Regardless of either the outcome of the planned plebisite or the rejection of unification, Ukraine will help protect the cultures, religions and traditions of the Kalmyrk peoples and with any and all forms of Western assistance help reverse decades of desertification in the republic and will also assist in the rebuilding of their traditional ways of living, their economic reconstruction and in other fields of endeavour.
+Adygea, and all those Kalmyks who collaborated with Russia in war crimes and human rights abuses will be charged accordingly as well as in their participation in the war at large.
+Regardless of either the outcome of the planned future plebisite or the acceptance or rejection of unification by the regional government, Ukraine will help protect the cultures, religions and traditions of the Kalmyrk peoples and with any and all forms of Western assistance help reverse decades of desertification in the republic and will also assist in the rebuilding of their traditional ways of living, their economic, religious and cultural reconstruction and in other fields of endeavour.
+In addition to these, a ban of all pro-Russian political parties and organizations in this republic shall be in force regardless.

+In addition, parts of Tambov (11), Volgograd (12), Saratov (13) and Liptesk Oblasts (14) bordering the regions already mentioned shall be annexed to Ukraine postwar as well and the communities that are part of the areas affected will be fully integrated with it, and its population asked to swear allegiance to Ukraine and its Constitution, speak Ukrainian and serve in the AFU and the other uniformed organizations..

+The autonomous republics of Kabardino-Balkaria (15) and Karachay-Cherkessia (16), also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either preparing for full annexation as autonomous republics of Ukraine owing to their location as part of the historic Kuban, or to become fully independent nations, in either case Ukraine will contribite to helping for the restoration of their languages and the Circassian cultures and traditions in these territories suppressed and persecuted by Russia over the centuries.
+In both cases the Ukrainian nation will assist as well in their cultural rehabilitiation and development, as well as in their economic and social matters, in removing any and all forms of recognition and representation of Russia in these territories, and in creating and enforcing a ban of all pro-Russian politicial parties and organizations and removing them from these regions as well as punishing accordingly all the individuals involved in these.

+A similar arrangement for either annexation with Ukraine or independence shall be planned with yet another part of the "Russian Federation", Astrakhan
+Oblast (17), wherein regardless of the case, Ukraine shall be the guarantor and protector of its freedom and independence and shall be ready to assist the region at all times in like manner as the republics and regions abovementioned.

 Any and all forms of military-use nuclear weapons shall not be allowed on these territories by the Parties involved in the Treaty as we as any test firing activities of the aformentioned.